CoralineK/planner/README.md

 ### Backend:

-I used Firebase to authorisation and store data.
+I used Firebase to authorization and store data.

 ### Setup